-- 2. Social Security Appeals.
-All social security appeals go through the Magistrate Judge's office.
+2. Social Security Appeals.
+All social security appeals go through the Magistrate Judges' office.
 Upon filing, the social security appeals are routinely assigned between the two Magistrate Judges.
-To reduce the existing backlog, seventy cases were taken from the Magistrate Judges and processed directly through the District Court Judges Offices. - 3.
-Bankruptcy Appeals.
-The Magistrate Judges have been conducting bankruptcy appeals hearings on an advisory basis.
+To reduce the existing backlog, seventy cases were taken from the Magistrate Judges and processed directly through the District Court Judges' offices.
+Many consents have been approved authorizing the Magistrate Judge to decide the social security appeal with direct appeal to the Court of Appeals.

-- 4. Standard Management.
+- 3. Bankruptcy Appeals.
+The Magistrate Judges have been conducting bankruptcy appeals hearings on an advisory basis with the District Court making final adjudication. - 4.
+Standard Management.
 Cases assigned to the Standard Management Track are managed in accordance with the standard practice and procedures of the Court. - 5.
 Special Management.
 If the Court determines that a case is appropriate for special management, the Court has followed the requirements of Fed.R.Civ.P.
-16 and the local rules, unless the Court has otherwise ordered.
+16 and the Local Rules, unless the Court has otherwise ordered.
 Counsel has an opportunity to indicate on the Case Management Plan form that the case is one requiring additional, specialized case management.

-Currently, several cases, including a CERCLA case, are on the special management track.
+Currently, several cases, including CERCLA (environmental cleanup) cases, are on the special management track.